 \subsection{Neural Network Design}

 We employ state-of-the-art pre-trained transformer models.
-Since our approach focuses on adversarial training concerning model explainability, we choose the best performing pre-trained on text classification from hugging face transformers pre-trained models.
-We have used BERT, RoBERT, and XLNet-based cased models and have compared the attacks with success rates on both the datasets.

-The pre-trained models from transformers can be loaded along with tokenizer to generate attacks and for explanations.
+Since our approach focuses on adversarial training concerning model explainability, we choose the best-performing pre-trained model for text classification from Hugging Face Transformers' pre-trained models.
+We have used BERT, RoBERT, and XLNet-based cased models and have compared the attacks with success rates on both datasets.
+The pre-trained models from Transformers can be loaded along with the tokenizer to generate attacks and for explanations.
 The accuracy performance of the models is shown in the table~\ref{table:accuracy_comparison}.